hridaimehta/3040A2/README.md

 ***Concept of Etter's Book***: Markdown is super easy to use, almost like jotting down notes in plain text but with a few simple tricks to make it look good.
 Etter highlights how using such a simple system for writing things down means you spend less time worrying about how it looks and more on what you're actually saying.
 That's why we're going to put your resume online using Markdown.
 It makes everything straightforward so you can focus on showcasing your skills and experiences without fussing over complex formatting.

-- **Steps**:
+- **Step by step instructions**:
-  1. In your repository, go to "Add file" > "Create new file" and name it `index.md`.
+  1. In your repository, go to "Add file" > "Create new file"
+  2. Name the new file `index.md`.
 It is important that you use 'index.md' as file name because it's the first thing people will see when they visit your site.
 Think of it as the cover of your resume book.
-  2. Use Markdown to format your resume.
-You can do it directly on GitHub or use an editor listed in: [More Resources](#more-resources)
+  3. Use Markdown to format your resume.
+You can do it directly on GitHub or use an editor listed in: [More Resources](#more-resources.
-  3. Commit the changes so save it.
+  4. Select "Commit changes" to save the changes to your repository.

 ### 3. Personalizing Your Page with Jekyll theme

 ***Concept of Etter's Book***: In Andrew Etter's perspective, utilizing Jekyll themes through GitHub Pages offers an accessible route to crafting a unified and attractive online presence.
 He emphasizes the importance of delivering technical content in an aesthetically pleasing manner for enhanced reader engagement.
 Essentially, leveraging these themes simplifies the process of establishing a professional-looking static website.

-- **Steps**:
-  1. Add a `_config.yml` file to your respository
+- **Step by step instructions**:
+  1. In your repository, go to "Add file" > "Create new file"

+  2. Name this new file `_config.yml` file to your respository, this will be used to add theme for your resume

-  2. Specify your chosen theme, e.g., `theme: jekyll-theme-minimal`.
+  3. Specify your chosen theme, e.g., `theme: jekyll-theme-minimal`.
 This is my [config file](_config.yml)

 ### 4. Publishing Your Resume

 ***Concept of Etter's Book***: Andrew Etter highlights the critical role of easy access and direct deployment in managing technical documents.
 By embracing his recommendations, we use GitHub Pages, a built-in service of GitHub, to create static websites.
 This strategy ensures our resume is readily accessible online, simplifying updates and management, thereby streamlining the presentation and maintenance of our professional details.

-- **Steps**:
+- **Step by step instructions**:
   1. Navigate to "Settings" > "Pages" from the menu on the left side in your repository.
   2. Choose the option "Deploy from a branch" in the Source section.
   3. Pick the "main" branch and set the directory to "/ root".
 This step is crucial because it tells GitHub Pages exactly where to look for your resume file at the heart of your project.